-The finer details - routes, accommodation and support
+The finer details - accommodation, travel, bikes and support

 We have carefully handpicked the overnight locations to give participants maximum enjoyment and relaxation when off the bike.
 If you would like more details about each hotel, please follow the links below: